eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-manage-connections.md

 ### Close connection

-The only parameter necessary for closing a connection is the `connectionId`:
+The only parameter necessary for closing a connection is the `connectionId`.

 ```json
 {